Share this Post

 The medical definition is: “Recommended Dietary Allowances (RDAs) are the levels of intake of essential nutrients that, on the basis of scientific knowledge, are judged by the Food and Nutrition Board to be adequate to meet the known nutrient needs of practically all healthy persons.”

 I mention this because the RDA values don’t take into consideration what optimal levels would be, nor do they take into consideration the needs of someone who is not healthy.
 These numbers are just guidelines and can be increased or decreased, based on specific needs.
 Working with a Nutrition Therapist Master will ensure that your child is getting the ideal levels of vitamins and minerals to allow for optimal development.
-If you feel like you need a bit of guidance, or want to learn more about how to prepare nutritious meals for you and your family, please seek out the help of a trained nutrition professional.
+If you feel like you need a bit of guidance, seek the help of a trained holistic nutrition professional from Nutrition Therapy Institute.
+Or attain a holistic nutrition certification yourself!
+Want to learn more about how to prepare nutritious meals for you and your family?
+Check out NTI’s Natural Food Chef Program.

 As always, here is a recipe that will feature the foods mentioned in this blog.
 After following Nutrition Therapy Institute’s blog for a few weeks, you will discover that it’s fairly easy (and tasty) to meet your nutritional needs with delicious, homemade meals.

 Spinach and Chicken Frittata (for breakfast or dinner)

 When I make frittatas, I always make a double batch to keep on hand.
 It makes it easy to grab a quick breakfast in the morning…..or…..warm for an easy dinner at the end of a long day.